bugout-dev/sauron/README.md

 ## Take Sauron for a spin

-If you don't have a Kubernetes cluster handy, you can always spin one up locally using [`kind`](https://github.com/kubernetes-sigs/kind) or [`minikube`](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+If you don't have a Kubernetes cluster handy, you can spin one up locally using [`kind`](https://github.com/kubernetes-sigs/kind) or [`minikube`](https://kubernetes.io/docs/tasks/tools/install-minikube/).